Satvarsh/TimeReader-V2.0/README.md

 Analogue to Digital Conversion application with more enhancements to the original idea.

 ```
-This is the only clock reader that can account for all possibilities
+This is a clock reader that can account for all possibilities
 ```

 # Download SAMPLE Dataset from here: